Cyberattacks during the Russo-Georgian War: Analysis

 The Russian authorities denied the allegations that they were responsible for the attacks, instead pointing the finger at ordinary citizens.
 It was asserted that the Russian Business Network (RBN), the group from Saint Petersburg, organised these cyber attacks.
 RBN was considered to be one of leading cyber crime networks in the world, whose founder allegedly is related to an influential person in Russian politics.

 Dancho Danchev, a Bulgarian Internet security analyst, claimed that the Russian attacks on Georgian websites used “all the success factors for total outsourcing of the bandwidth capacity and legal responsibility to the average Internet user.”

 Security researcher for Arbor Networks Jose Nazario told CNET that Georgian assault on the website of Russian newspaper served as a proof of actual Georgian response to the cyber attacks.

 Don Jackson, an employee of Secureworks, observed that botnets were prepared to attack Georgia in advance before the war.
 These botnets became operational just before Russian bombing of Georgia commenced on 9 August.
 Don Jackson lent credence to the idea that the Russian government was behind the attack, rather than the RBN.
 Furthermore, Jackson found that not all the computers that were assaulting Georgian websites were controlled by RBN servers, but also were using "Internet addresses belonging to state-owned telecommunications companies in Russia".

-The CNN reported that according to specialists, the cyberwar against Georgia "signals a new kind of cyberwar, one for which the United States is not fully prepared."
+CNN reported that according to specialists, the cyberwar against Georgia "signals a new kind of cyberwar, one for which the United States is not fully prepared."